 You can buy vaginal lubricants and moisturisers from pharmacies, which can help ease vaginal dryness (atrophic vaginitis).
 Some women only notice dryness when they have sex.
 In this situation, placing a small dose of lubricant inside the vagina before having sex will usually help.

 Note: you may not be aware that there are oestrogen creams which ease the vaginal symptoms of the menopause.
-Strictly speaking, they are a form of HRT but have far less risk compared with taking HRT tablets.
-Read about vaginal dryness (atrophic vaginitis).
+Strictly speaking, they are a form of HRT but the dose is very much smaller than other forms of HRT and they therefore carry far less risk compared with taking HRT tablets or patches.

 If you develop osteoporosis, there are medicines which can help to restore some lost bone and help to prevent further bone loss.
-See separate leaflet called Osteoporosis for more details.
+These are detailed in the separate leaflet called Osteoporosis.